Topics on this page:

 Harvest of the Month (HOTM)

-Harvest of the Month is a Nutrition Literacy Program for students enrolled in grades K-5 which is funded by Network for a Healthy California.
+Harvest of the Month is a Nutrition Education Program for students enrolled in grades TK-5 which is funded by the Long Beach Department of Health and Human Services' Healthy Active Long Beach program.
 Schools qualify to participate when 50% or more of the enrolled students qualify for free and reduced-price meals.
 The goal of the HOTM is to increase enjoyment and consumption of fruits and vegetables.
 Each month, the students explore a different fruit or vegetable by using their various senses.
 They are able to see, touch, smell and taste a produce item.
-The children also are read a story about the selected produce item.
 Eating fruits and vegetables promotes health for a lifetime and has been shown to help decrease the risk of chronic diseases.

 Food Safety Reference Guide for Administrators